ttsokov/cloud-hdi-zdm-reference-app/README.md

 ```

 # Known Issues
 * Currently there is one backend module implemented in Java.
 In future will be provided more backend modules implemented in different languages, like Node.js, Python, etc.
-* References in module properties in the MTA deployment descriptors are currently not used.
-They will be used in future.

 # How to obtain support
 If you need any support, have any question or have found a bug, please report it in the [GitHub bug tracking system](https://github.com/SAP/cloud-hdi-zdm-reference-app/issues).